+7G3

-- 7G3 Has satisfied the following criteria: - 7G3.1 Has satisfactorily completed 80 hours of classroom and laboratory training, applicable to the medical use of sodium iodide I-131 for procedures requiring a written directive.: - (1) The 80 hours of classroom and laboratory training must include: - (a) Radiation physics and instrumentation; - (b) Radiation protection; - (c) Mathematics pertaining to the use and measurement of radioactivity; - (d) Chemistry of radioactive material for medical use; and - (e) Radiation biology;
+- 7G3.1 Has successfully completed 80 hours of classroom and laboratory training, applicable to the medical use of sodium iodide I-131 for procedures requiring a written directive.
+The training must include: - (1) Radiation physics and instrumentation; - (2) Radiation protection; - (3) Mathematics pertaining to the use and measurement of radioactivity; - (4) Chemistry of radioactive material for medical use; and - (5) Radiation biology;

-- (2) Has work experience under the supervision of an authorized user who meets the requirements of 7G5, or Appendix 7F, Appendix 7G, Appendix 7H or equivalent Agreement State or NRC requirements.
-A supervising authorized user, who meets the requirements in 7F2.1, must also have experience in administering dosages as specified in 7F2.1(2)(f)(i) or 7F2.1(2)(f)(ii) as the individual requesting authorized user status.
-The work experience must involve: - (a) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (b) Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters; - (c) Calculating, measuring, and safely preparing patient or human research subject dosages; - (d) Using administrative controls to prevent a misadministration involving the use of unsealed radioactive material; - (e) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures;
+- 7G3.2 Has work experience, under the supervision of an authorized user who meets the requirements in Appendix 7P, Appendix 7F, Appendix 7G, Appendix 7H or equivalent Agreement State or NRC requirements.
+A supervising authorized user, who meets the requirements in 7F2, must also have experience in administering dosages as specified in 7F2.1(2)(f)(i) or 7F2.1(2)(f)(ii).
+The work experience must involve: - (1) Ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys; - (2) Performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters; - (3) Calculating, measuring, and safely preparing patient or human research subject dosages;

+- (4) Using administrative controls to prevent a medical event involving the use of radioactive material; - (5) Using procedures to contain spilled radioactive material safely and using proper decontamination procedures;

-(f) Administering dosages to patients or human research subjects that includes at least 3 cases involving the oral administration of less than or equal to 1.22 gigabecquerels (33 millicuries) of sodium iodide I-131:
+(6) Administering dosages to patients or human research subjects that includes at least 3 cases involving the oral administration of less than or equal to 1.22 gigabecquerels (33 millicuries) of sodium iodide I-131;